RedHat-UX/red-hat-design-system/elements/rh-stat/docs/10-style.md

 {% section %}
 ## Style
 A statistic is a stacked combination of elements used to visualize a data point.
-By default, a statistic includes data text and body text <strong>at a minimum</strong>.
+By default, a statistic includes data text and body text **at a minimum**.
 Optional elements include an icon, title text, and a call to action for additional emphasis or context.

 {% endsection %}
 {% section %}